Molecular Properties Prediction

 Modeling with GNNs

-GNNs operate directly on molecular graphs by passing messages between atoms, aggregating neighborhood information, and learning rich, hierarchical molecular representations.
+GNNs operate directly on molecular graphs by passing messages between atoms, aggregating neighborhood information, and learning hierarchical molecular representations.
 In this assignment, you may explore architectures such as:

 - Graph Convolutional Networks (GCNs)